18F/project-artifacts/sample-interview-questions.md

 2. **What is the primary business objective driving this project?** How will that objective be measured?

-3. **How how are things currently working?** How would customers describe things?
+3. **How are things currently working?** How would customers describe things?
 What would your managers say?
 Are there areas that clearly need improvement?
 What would be the main characteristics of an improved process?

 4. **Are there issues or constraints we should know about?** Have any significant issues or difficulties arisen, such as conflict, a policy decision required or a technical difficulty?
 Are there any constraints we need to take into account such as deadlines, regulations, security, audit, control, and resources?
 Have any important decisions already been made?